Coloradans have seen their fair share of news about robbery recently.

 Remember, the prosecution must prove all three elements of robbery.
 If the prosecution fails to prove all three of these elements, the charges may be dropped or reduced.

 Say, for example, a defendant walks into a store and takes items without paying.
-The defendant simply picks the items up and walks out of the store without holding anyone up or telling anyone in the store that they are committing the crime.
+The defendant simply picked the items up and walked out of the store without holding anyone up or telling anyone in the store that they were committing the crime.
 If there is a miscommunication about the nature of the theft, the defendant may end up with robbery charges.

-Technically, this crime is simple theft.
+Technically, this crime is simple theft or shoplifting.
 The defendant can work with their lawyer to show that there was no type of force, threats, or intimidation involved.
 The difference between robbery and theft could amount to years in prison.
 For most people in this situation, this defense strategy could be worth a shot.